lynnhubbz/Astrocosmos/README.md

 ## Legal

-The name **Astrocosmos** refers exclusively to the non-commercial worldbuilding universe created by William.
+The name **Astrocosmos™** refers exclusively to the non-commercial worldbuilding universe created by William.

 Use of this name outside the context of this project requires written consent.
 Please respect its identity as a narrative and collaborative domain.
 More information at [LEGAL.md](./LEGAL.md) file